gio437/motivational-quotes-ext/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure they adhere to the project's coding standards.
-4. Submit a pull request detailing the changes you've made and any relevant information.
+3. Submit a pull request detailing the changes you've made and any relevant information.

 ---